Alienation and Reconciliation

 the heart that form of doctrine which was delivered you.
 Being then made

-that God will not demand payment at the hand of Christ, and then again at
+knowing that God will not demand payment at the hand of Christ, and then

-the hand of those for whom He died; does not give the redeemed person any
+again at the hand of those for whom He died; does not give the redeemed

-ground for complacency or lukewarmness toward sin, but should cause him
+person any ground for complacency or lukewarmness toward sin, but should

 unchanged, and vehemently asserts itself against all that is holy and good.